• Story Slide 1

 Dr. Lisa Shubitz Recognized as Woman of Impact

 We are so excited that Dr. Lisa Shubitz has been recognized as a Woman of Impact at the University of Arizona this year!
-Her contributions to the development of the Valley fever vaccine are unmatched and she is a vital part of our center!
+Her contributions to the development of the Valley fever vaccine are unmatched and she has been a vital part of our center for more than 25 years!
 We are so thankful we get to work with her and have her as a part of our team!
-To see the full list of awardees, visit HERE
+To see the full list of awardees, visit HERE.
+To read the spotlights for each of the members of BIO5 that were awarded, visit HERE.

 Human Valley Fever Vaccine Gains Further Support from NIH